an1ndra/vim-cheatsheet/README.md

 0        # jump to the start of the line
 ^        # jump to the first non-blank character of the line
-$        # jump to the end of the line g_       # jump to the last non-blank character of the line gg       # go to the first line of the document
+$        # jump to the end of the line
+%        # jump starting brackets to ending brackets g_       # jump to the last non-blank character of the line gg       # go to the first line of the document
 G        # go to the last line of the document
 5G       # go to line 5
-fx       # jump to next occurrence of character x tx       # jump to before next occurrence of character x }        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code) zz       # center cursor on screen
+fx       # jump to next occurrence of character x
+Fx       # same as fx in backword tx       # jump to before next occurrence of character x Tx       # same as Tx in backword
+}        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code) zz       # center cursor on screen